Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/resource.md

 ## Creating and Consuming ResourceDictionary

-Each resource has a key that is specified using `x:Key` attribute, which becomes a dictionary key in the `ResourceDictionary`.
+Each resource has a key that is specified using the `x:Key` attribute, which becomes a dictionary key in the `ResourceDictionary`.
 The following **TestStaticDynamicResource** example explains the usage of `StaticResource` and `DynamicResource`:

 ``` xaml